roryp/devcal/README.md

 :scroll: **Be more productive with the latest Azure Java SDKs**

 Kick-start your cloud-enabled Java apps using the latest unified SDKs.
 Streamline your cloud development with features such as HTTP retries, logging, and transport and authentication protocols.
+These open-source Azure SDK's for Java simplify provisioning, managing, and using Azure resources from Java application code.
 [Download the SDKs](https://azure.github.io/azure-sdk/releases/latest/index.html#java)

 :scroll: **Migrate Java EE App to Azure workshop**